daguilarm/laravel-action-forms/README.md

 ### width

 The `width` parameter allow you to set the container width using **tailwindcss** styles like: `w-1/2`, `w-2/3`,...
 If you remove the `width` parameter, the default value will be `w-full`.

-### helper

-Will show a helper message after the input.

 ### dependOn & dependOnType